Tours in Nebraska for Women

 Beyond the cranes, we’ll search for other iconic grassland species, from greater prairie-chickens performing their booming dawn displays to singing meadowlarks, all under the guidance of expert naturalist Carly Crow.
 Along the way, we’ll explore the essential role grassland ecosystems play and the vital conservation work underway to protect them.

-This is a trip designed to slow down and tune in—to nature, to place, and to the joy of spring’s return.
+Our tours in Nebraska are designed to slow down and tune in to nature, to place, and to the joy of spring’s return.
 With cozy accommodations, small-group camaraderie, and expertly guided experiences, Spring Magic in Nebraska is your chance to witness one of the world’s great wildlife events—and support conservation efforts that make a difference.

 Day 1 – From Denver to the Plains